I wanted to write a post on why I quit the gym. So if you are curious about why I did so please keep on reading.

 Find a walking trail in your area.
 You can start off small- maybe doing a small part of it or one lap (depending on how big the trail is) and build it up to doing more of the trail or multiple laps.
 Hiking is currently my favourite form of exercise because I really enjoy getting out in nature and the unexpected challenges it provides.

 A benefit of hiking is that unlike when I am attending the gym, I can’t just walk out when I feel like it and drive home when I can’t be bothered anymore.
-You either have to turn back and still walk a decent amount or finish it off- and when faced with those two options you will probably choose to finish it off- persevere!!!
+You either have to turn back and still walk a decent amount or finish it off.
+When faced with those two options you will probably choose to finish it off, to persevere!!
 It is such a good feeling when you get to the end of a hike or to the lookout you’ve just hiked to, to realise how far you’ve come.
-There are also a lot of natural wonders in the world that cannot be accessed with a car – you need to go on foot and when you do you can bear witness to private slices of paradise which are rarely seen by other people which to me is quite special.
+There are also a lot of natural wonders in the world that cannot be accessed with a car.
+You need to go by foot and when you do you can bear witness to private slices of paradise which are rarely seen by other people which to me is quite special.